Find your perfect value college

 Information technology is a diverse field with many opportunities for different career paths.
 It can be hard to decide which IT degree to pursue.
 We need to think about our career goals, interests, strengths, and weaknesses.

 An information technology degree is a great way to learn how to turn ideas into reality and solve problems in the digital world.
 There are many different types of information technology degrees that people can get.
-Some people may want to pursue an undergraduate degree in computer science or computer engineering while others might want a business-focused degree like management information systems or marketing analytics.
+Some people may want to pursue an undergraduate degree in computer science or computer engineering while others might want a business-focused degree like digital marketing, management information systems or marketing analytics.

 Careers for bachelor degree holders in the field of information technology include: